mensbeam/Arsse/README.md

 ## Database compatibility notes

 Functionally there is no reason to prefer either SQLite or PostgreSQL over the other.
-SQLite, however, is significantly simpler to set up in most cases, requiring only read and write access to a containing directory in order to function.
-On the other hand PostgreSQL may perform better than SQLite when serving hundreds of users or more, but this has not been tested.
+SQLite is significantly simpler to set up in most cases, requiring only read and write access to a containing directory in order to function; PostgreSQL may perform better than SQLite when serving hundreds of users or more, though this has not been tested.

+MySQL, on the other hand, is *not recommended* due to its relatively constrained index prefix limits which may cause some newsfeeds which would otherwise work to be rejected.
+Note also that MariaDB is not compatible with The Arsse: its support for common table expressions is, as of this writing, not sufficient for our needs.

 ## Protocol compatibility notes